LakshanShalintha/Mini-Project/README.md

 # 🌐 AudiRAB Mobile App

-Welcome to the **Audirab Web Application**!
+Welcome to the **Audirab Mobile Application**!
 This platform offers a seamless online experience for audiobook enthusiasts.
 With personalized recommendations and a vast library, Audirab transforms your reading into a dynamic listening experience.

 ## 🚀 Features